How to avoid cabin fever while working from home

 Your brain is a threat detection machine.
 It is designed to detect danger and recognise patterns for a single-minded purpose – to keep you safe.
 Almost every mind on the planet is on high alert right now.
 But this does not need to be the case.

-Even though we may think working from home will be sufferance, we are not forced to keep this pattern of thinking.
+Even though we may think working from home will be sufferance, we are not forced to keep this thinking pattern.
 Rewiring new neural pathways is possible.

 Our subconscious mind or limbic system handles our initial emotions and behavioural reactions.
 It is, therefore, the key to causing physiological change.

 Our coaching methods are designed to target these brain regions and reset them for better connectivity.
-As a client you would learn self-empowering techniques to help develop the mindset you desire.
+As a client, you would learn self-empowering techniques to help develop your desired mindset.

 Practical solutions to help develop a healthy work-from-home mindset.

-The best method to counteract your bodies preprogramming is to take control of your immediate situation.
-By creating a plan and maintaining social contact, your brain will think working from home is a normal situation.
-As long as you don’t feel scared and alone, your body’s response will remain relaxed.
+Taking control of your immediate situation is the best method to counteract your body’s preprogramming.
+By creating a plan and maintaining social contact, your brain will think working from home is normal.
+Your body’s response will remain relaxed as long as you don’t feel scared and alone.

 1. Create your space.

-Have a dedicated office space for work and reduce the clutter in that space.
+Have a dedicated office space for work and reduce the clutter.
 You may need to work from home for quite some time, and research shows disorganisation has a cumulative effect on our brains.

 Our brain loves order, and constant visual reminders of disorganisation drain our cognitive resources, reducing our ability to focus.
 The longer we are visually distracted, the more we experience cognitive overload.
 This, in turn, reduces our working memory.